 You don’t need to spend a lot of time on this.
 Even 10 minutes every morning is enough to be effective.
 The important thing is that you do it regularly.
 If you can stick with it on a daily basis, you’ll likely find yourself more energized, focused, and mentally uncluttered.

-Block your time.
+you can try here Block your time.

 You probably keep a calendar for important items like meetings, conference calls, and other appointments.
 But how much energy do you spend blocking out your solo work time?